-As the driving force behind BET’s launch to international viewers, Michael D. Armstrong knew not to make assumptions about local markets.
-Instead, he focused on what they reveal and uses that insight to fuel new opportunities.
+Michael D. Armstrong knows not to make assumptions about local markets.
+Instead, he focuses on what they reveal and uses that insight to fuel new opportunities.

-Exposing new markets to innovative American entertainment is Michael D. Armstrong’s passion.
-Diving into new cultures, he enjoys building international relationships that help expand the reach of BET and its parent company, Viacom.
-Michael selected Booth's Evening MBA Program to develop a more solid foundation and support his advancement within Viacom.
+Exposing new markets to innovative American entertainment and building international relationships are passions for Michael D. Armstrong, the executive vice president of worldwide television licensing and operations at Paramount Pictures.
+Early in his career, Michael selected Booth's Evening MBA Program to develop a more solid foundation and support his advancement within Viacom.
 At Booth, he was able to sustain his career momentum while building on his skills and expanding his network.
-His experience continues to be instrumental to his continued success navigating the inherent risks in a rapidly changing industry at the media giant.
-As the General Manager of BET Networks, Michael drives strategy and operations, with direct oversight of content strategy and multiplatform scheduling, marketing, corporate communications and operations.
+His experience continues to be instrumental to his continued success navigating the inherent risks in a rapidly changing industry.
 “We can redesign our business approach market by market and around the world to meet the needs of where the consumer is and where they are going.”

 Next Alumni Story ➔

 For Todd Connor, making an impact has always mattered.
 It’s the reason he joined the military—and it’s also why he founded an organization to help launch veterans into entrepreneurship.

 Whether working in Chicago, DC, San Francisco, or points in between, these students found the perfect blend of flexibility, world-class business training, and a collaborative, close community in Booth's part-time programs.